seekinfox/javaScript-projects-/README.md

 ### Navigate

-To navigate through projects open brach, each branch represents a new project.
+Each folder represents a new project

 ### Author